Master's Programme in Advanced Energy Solutions - Industrial Energy Processes and Sustainability

 There is an ongoing transition towards sustainable energy which combines smartness, flexibility and environmental performance with a customer acceptance and engagement.
 New energy system will be a complex combination of central and local resources.
 This calls for new thinking of primary sources, production, markets, transmission, use and customers as producer-consumers (prosumers).

 The program has four majors.
-In each of them, You will be provided a solid theoretical background, complimented with interdisciplinary studies to broaden and deepen the understanding of energy challenges in our society.
+In each of them, You will be provided a solid theoretical background, complemented with interdisciplinary studies to broaden and deepen the understanding of energy challenges in our society.

-The other majors of the Advanced Energy Solutions are:
+(The other majors of the Master's Programme in Advanced Energy Solutions are:

 - Energy in Buildings and Built Environment